 See this review of low carb diets for more information on this.

 Remind the person also that exercise is not the main factor that causes weight loss.
 Rather, resting metabolism is.
 I cover this in more detail in this review so see it for more insights.

 Ramadan And Weight Loss Supplements

 Its possible trainers might encounter Muslims who take weight loss supplements during Ramadan to not only curb appetite but also to ramp up any weight loss that might occur during this time.
 I don’t think this is the right direction to go.
 Supplements that I feel would be inappropriate – and possibly dangerous include:

 These supplements have the potential to cause elevated heart rate and blood pressure as well as causing electrolyte imbalances which can further cause heart problems.
 Some supplements might also interfere with medications the person is taking.

-When one considers Muslims are taking in fewer calories during Ramadan to begin with, anything which might make them eat less makes no sense, especially if they are also working out.
-Remember, calories are what gives the muscles energy.
+When one considers Muslims are taking in fewer calories during Ramadan, to begin with, anything which might make them eat less makes no sense, especially if they are also working out.
+Remember, calories are what give the muscles energy.
 Limiting calories during this time will also hinder exercise performance.

 I covered the weight loss supplements with the most evidence previously so see that for more insights.
 That said, even those I would not recommend during Ramadan.

 As for herbs, amino acid supplements, and testosterone boosters, I see every little evidence for most products.
 I've been investigating supplements since the 1990s.
 My advice is to save money on , most muscle building supplements.